Skip to content

 Political philosophy: discusses not only justice and democracy but derives AI-specific political propositions: P19 (AI’s political power), P20 (algorithmic transparency), P21 (protection of the cognitive ecosystem): these are not appendices to traditional political philosophy but necessary extensions for political thinking in the AI age.

-Philosophy of intelligence and wisdom: the entire Chapter §XIII is a contribution unique to Luciditao: an ontological distinction between “intelligence” and “wisdom” (E-Int) that provides a conceptual framework for human self-understanding in the age of AI.
+Philosophy of intelligence and wisdom: the entire Chapter §XIV is a contribution unique to Luciditao: an ontological distinction between “intelligence” and “wisdom” (E-Int) that provides a conceptual framework for human self-understanding in the age of AI.

-Lucidism: From Discipline to Commitment
+XVIII.6 · Lucidism: From Discipline to Commitment

 Luciditao is a discipline: a body of knowledge, a method, a tradition of inquiry.
 But knowledge alone does not change anything.
 When someone moves from studying Luciditao to living by its principles, when the framework ceases to be an object of study and becomes a basis for action, judgment, and public commitment, a different word is needed.